heidilitw/heidilitw.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently working as a postdoctoral researcher at the Institute for Genomic Statistics and Bioinformatics at the University Hospital of Bonn in Germany.
-I received her bachelor’s, master’s, and Ph.D. degrees in Chemical Engineering.
+I received my bachelor’s, master’s, and Ph.D. degrees in Chemical Engineering.
 I utilized next-generation phenotyping tools poweered by Artificial Intelligence to analyze patient's frontal images as part of the GestaltMatcher project.
-I am also the software developer involved in GestaltMatcher Database (https://db.gestaltmatcher.org/).
+I am also the software developer involved in GestaltMatcher Database (https://db.gestaltmatcher.org).